tiendu/tiendu.github.io/_posts/2026-04-29-spark-on-slurm-eng.md

 Use raw Slurm for independent jobs.

+Use Postgres for database-shaped problems.

-Use Spark on Slurm for coordinated data jobs.
+Use Spark on Slurm for coordinated data jobs over shared datasets.

 That is the practical boundary.